-- · Course design should highlight the special features and inherent beauty of the land itself. - Find a unique obstacle, tree, or land feature and create a great hole around it. • A string of holes that utilize a - unique aspect to your course can make it memorable. - course if possible.
+- · Course design should highlight the special features and inherent beauty of the land itself. - Find a unique obstacle, tree, or land feature and create a great hole around it. - A string of holes that utilize a unique aspect to your course can make it memorable. - Emphasize the local flora on your course if possible.